How to Apply

 If you have any questions about the application process, please email molecularmedicine@som.umaryland.edu

-Students interested in pursuing a dual degree should note the Graduate Program in Life Sciences is associated with two nationally renowned dual-degree programs located right on our campus!
+Students interested in pursuing a dual degree should note the Graduate Program in Life Sciences (GPILS) is associated with two nationally renowned dual-degree programs located right on our campus!

-Note: Students interested in pursuing a dual degree will need to apply directly to either one of these programs.
+Please note that students interested in pursuing a dual degree will need to apply directly to either one of these programs.